One-to-All Animation: Alignment-Free Character Animation and Image Pose Transfer: Introduction

 As shown in Fig.~\ref{fig:motivation}, when facing mismatched inputs, previous works~\cite{mimicmotion, stableanimator} completely lose appearance information, generating results with wrong identity.
 Recent DiT-based methods~\cite{unianimatedit, wananimate} trained on large-scale data achieve facial preservation but still exhibit noticeable visual artifacts.
 Moreover, since identity preservation relies heavily on accurate pose retargeting, its failure directly causes identity drift (See Fig.~\ref{fig:ablation_pose}).
 These limitations inspire us to rethink the training strategy.
-Instead of relying on perfect alignment during training, we ask: \textbf{can we train the model to handle misalignment directly?}

-In this paper, we propose \emph{One-to-All Animation}, a unified framework for pose-driven personalized generation from arbitrary reference images.
-Our key insight is to reformulate training as an outpainting problem with a \textbf{unified occluded-input format}, enabling the model to learn generation from diverse spatial layouts.
+Instead of relying on perfect alignment during training, we ask: \textbf{can we train the model to handle misalignment directly?} In this paper, we propose \emph{One-to-All Animation}, a unified framework for pose-driven personalized generation from arbitrary reference images.
+Our key insight is to reformulate training as an outpainting problem with a unified occluded-input format, enabling the model to learn generation from diverse spatial layouts.

 Built on this insight, we introduce three key components.
 First, we introduce a Reference Extractor for multi-level identity feature extraction and a hybrid reference fusion attention module to handle variable resolutions and dynamic sequence lengths.
 Second, we decouple identity from skeletal structure through face region enhancement and reference-guided pose control.
 The former randomly replaces facial structures in driving poses to break identity-skeleton coupling, while the latter balances standard and enhanced pose signals using reference appearance features.
 Third, we adopt a token replace strategy for long-video generation that ensures smooth cross-segment transitions.